 This Week:

-Hello and welcome to Life Insurance Specialists Weekly News Wrap, Im Paige Estritori, and its Wednesday 10 June 2026.
+Hello and welcome to the Life Insurance Specialists Weekly News Wrap with me, Paige Estritori, for Wednesday, 8 July 2026.

-Thats the wrap for today.
-For clear comparisons and a free, no‑obligation assessment, head to life-insurance-specialists.com.au.
-Im Paige Estritori—thanks for listening, and Ill catch you next week.
+Thats it for this week.
+For clear comparisons and a free, no‑obligation quote and assessment, head to life-insurance-specialists.com.au.
+Im Paige Estritori—thanks for listening and take care.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.